Release Notes#

 The anneal schedule for this QPU is unchanged.

-Leap’s enhanced support for third-party IDEs is now available in beta.
+Enhanced support for third-party IDEs is now available in the Leap service in beta.
 For additional details, see Support for IDEs (Beta).

 The following D‑Wave code examples have been updated in GitHub to support the new developer experience.
 The remaining examples will be updated after the beta period: